palloncino/deploy-app-aws/README.md

 - `BE-1.4` - go in the `Configuration` section and edit `Load balancer`, we need to add a new listener which will listen port 443, with HTTPS method and our new certificate

+- `BE-1.5` - Deployment Troubleshooting

-- `BE-1.5` - I tried to delete the Application versions
+  - I tried to delete the Application versions

-- `BE-1.6` - I tried to delete the zip in s3
+  - I tried to delete the Application

+  - I tried to delete related files on S3

+  - I tried to `Heath > Reboot`

+  - I tried to `rebuild enironment`

+  - I tried to add this policy to my user, as it was mentioned in a AWS banner:

+      "*In September 2020, Elastic Beanstalk introduced the EnhancedHealthAuthEnabled option.
+It enables you to require authorization of instances that report enhanced health information.
+If you're using an Elastic Beanstalk managed policy for your environment's instance profile (the default when using Elastic Beanstalk console or EB CLI), you can safely enable this option.*"

+      "*On September, 2021, we are enabling this option by default for all new environments(no impact on existing environments)*"

+      "*If you are using a custom instance profile instead of a managed policy, your environment might show the No Data health status.
+This happens because the instances aren't authorized for the action that communicates enhanced health data to the service.
+To authorize the action, add permission to your instance profile according to Enhanced health authorization  in the Amazon Elastic Beanstalk Developer Guide.*"

+      ```json
+      {
+        "Version": "2012-10-17",
+        "Statement": [
+          {
+            "Sid": "ElasticBeanstalkHealthAccess",
+            "Action": ["elasticbeanstalk:PutInstanceStatistics"],
+            "Effect": "Allow",
+            "Resource": [
+              "arn:aws:elasticbeanstalk:*:*:application/*",
+              "arn:aws:elasticbeanstalk:*:*:environment/*"
+            ]
+          }
+        ]
+      }
+      ```

 <br><br>